Candy Corn Hat Knitting Pattern

 Notes

-If you like this pattern you may also enjoy this hat pattern which is the same but knit in one color only.
+If you like this pattern, you may also enjoy this hat pattern with the same design but knit in one color only – How To Knit A Hat For Complete Beginners (+ Video Tutorial).

 - Do NOT use the copyrighted photos for your product listing.